craftpulse/craft-timeloop/README.md

 The following configuration options are available for the field:

-- **ShowTimes**: When selected, this will allow a start time and end time for the recurring dates to be chosen.
+- **Show Times**: When selected, this will allow a start time and end time for the recurring dates to be chosen.

 ## Using Timeloop

-In our examples below, we use a single called Homepage with a Timeloop field called timeloop.

 ### The Timeloop Model